Legal Football Betting By State

 New Mexico - A New Mexico tribal casino started accepting bets on sporting events in October of 2018.
 Since there is no federal ban on sports betting, tribal casinos in New Mexico are allowed to offer domestic sports betting through their gaming agreements with the state.
 More NM tribal casinos are expected to have sports betting operations in place by the end of 2018.

 New York - New York currently allows Daily Fantasy Sports (DFS) betting.
-Recent efforts to legalize mobile sports betting across the state has failed but will likely reappear in 2020.
+Recent efforts to legalize mobile sports betting across the state have failed but will likely reappear in 2020.
 However, domestic sports betting is allowed in upstate NY casinos.

 Pennsylvania – Pennsylvania approved legal sports betting in 2017 and with the repeal of PASPA.
 Sports betting officially launched on November 15th, 2018.
 The Hollywood Casino at Penn National Race Course was the first establishment to start accepting bets on sports.